Marvel breaks ties with Joe Bennett, removes Immortal Hulk artist from upcoming projects

 Marvel Comics has removed Joe Bennett from duties drawing the upcoming Timeless #1 event one-shot.
-Marvel's executive director of communications Timothy Cheng tells Newsarama that the company will not be working with him on "any future Marvel projects."
+A Marvel spokesperson tells Newsarama that the company will not be working with him on "any future Marvel projects."

 Marvel does not explain its reasons for the sudden break, but their decision follows a statement from Bennett's Immortal Hulk partner Al Ewing on September 2 in which the writer says he is choosing not to work with the artist again due to "reprehensible" artwork drawn.
 Ewing refers to a 2017 political cartoon Bennett drew, which caricatures some people as rats, but says it's about more than just one illustration.